willgao23/mood-journal/README.md

 through past entries becomes more exhausting than counting individual grains of sand.

 "Talked about the project with Johnson" - what does that even mean?
 Was it exciting or a snooze-fest?
-You'll never be able to tell; you might as well just give up.
+You'll never be able to tell; you might as well give up.
 This journaling idea was stupid in the first place.
 It's a *disaster*.

 That's where MoodMe comes in.